 Down east along the coast, Acadia National Park provides a stunning array of colors, set against coastal waters dotted with lighthouses and wildlife.
-In Camden, Penobscot Bay on the east side and the lakes on the west reflect the stunning fall colors that carpet the rolling hills.
-Head to the peaks to see the rich patina of autumn shades on the islands in bay.
+In Camden, Penobscot Bay on the east side and the lakes on the west side reflect the stunning fall colors carpeting the rolling hills.
+Head to the peaks to see the rich patina of autumn shades on the islands in the bay.

 New Hampshire is postcard-pretty this time of year.
 Quaint villages with town greens ringed with fall colors dot the routes of southwestern New Hampshire, where Mt.
-Monadnock provides an astonishing array of reds, yellows, and oranges on its sides and summit.
+Monadnock hosts an astonishing array of reds, yellows and oranges on its sides and summit.

-In the White Mountains, Route 302 passes through Crawford Notch, a scenic valley of red maples and yellow birches stretched along its hillside.
-Also here is Kancamagus Highway, a National Scenic Byway that runs east-west through the White Mountains, a favorite fall foliage passage for leaf peepers.
+In the White Mountains, Route 302 passes through Crawford Notch, a scenic valley of red maples and yellow birches.
+Also here is Kancamagus Highway, a National Scenic Byway which runs east-west through the White Mountains, a favorite fall foliage passage.

-Apart from its maple syrup and cheeses, the Green Mountain State is known for its spectacular fall foliage.
-The state is the most rural of the region, with some 80 percent of it covered with dense forests, turning the state into a leaf peepers delight come fall.
-A wide range of colors, from dark reds and yellow to russets, explode throughout the state.
+Apart from its maple syrup and cheese, the Green Mountain State is known for its spectacular fall foliage.
+Vermont is the most rural state in the region, with some 80 percent of it covered with dense forests, turning the state into a leaf peepers delight in the fall.
+A wide range of colors, from dark reds and yellows to russets, explode throughout the state.

-Drive I-91 from Brattleboro to Newport for a colorful canvas that takes you through the Connecticut River Valley and the hillsides of the Northeast Kingdom.
-Another scenic stretch is Route 100, which winds through the entire state, taking leaf peepers through a vibrant canvas of color on the Green Mountains, passing farms and villages along the way.
+Drive I-91 from Brattleboro to Newport for a colorful canvas that takes you through the Connecticut River Valley and hillsides of the Northeast Kingdom.
+Another scenic stretch is Route 100, which winds through the entire state, past the vibrant canvas of color that is the Green Mountains as well as farms and villages.

 Leaf peepers head straight to the Berkshires in western Massachusetts for the best and most stellar fall color displays in the state.
-And it’s a gorgeous carpet, too.
-Winding roads weave throughout the region, passing colorful meadows, farms, rivers, lakes, and a backdrop of mountain summits.
-In the southwest corner of the state, Bash-Bish Falls State Park offers a three-state view of blankets of gold and crimson from a promontory.
+Winding roads weave throughout the region, passing colorful meadows, farms, rivers, lakes and mountain summits.
+In the southwest corner of the state, Bash Bish Falls State Park offers a three-state view of gold and crimson blankets from a promontory.

-Head further east to the Connecticut River Valley, where displays of colorful vistas unfold, especially the area around the Quabbin Reservoir.
-Closer to Boston is the Walden Pond State Reservation and the Mount Auburn Cemetery, both of which have thousands of trees that shimmer with a stunning autumnal palette.
+Head farther east to the Connecticut River Valley, where colorful vistas unfold, especially in the area around the Quabbin Reservoir.
+Closer to Boston is the Walden Pond State Reservation and Mount Auburn Cemetery, both of which have thousands of trees that shimmer with a stunning autumnal palette.

-Enjoy the surrounding countryside and seasonal apple cider on a Fall Foliage Spectacular Tour from Boston
+Enjoy the surrounding countryside and seasonal apple cider on a Fall Foliage Sightseeing Tour from Boston.

-Rhode Island may be small, but for leaf peepers the state offers plenty of dramatic spots to see fall colors from mid-October peaks in the rural northern and western areas to early-November color along the coast.
-The best country spots to see the autumn extravaganza is the Blackstone Valley and South Country, where you’ll pass through dense forests, hamlets, and pumpkin patches.
+Rhode Island may be small, but for leaf peepers the state offers plenty of dramatic spots to see fall colors.
+Mid-October is the peak in the rural northern and western areas of the state, and early-November is the best time for color along the coast.
+The best country spots to see the autumn extravaganza are Blackstone Valley and South County, where you’ll pass through dense forests, hamlets and pumpkin patches.
 For urban strollers, Providence and Newport both offer plenty of color alongside rivers and in parks.